ePages-de/epages-docs/_posts/2017/2017-05-23-spring-io-2017-what-it-was-really-like.md

 - val vs. var
 - data classes

 Sébastian made a convincing point that Kotlin is worth a try.
 It seems to add a lot of useful features in areas where Java is a little weak while keeping the good parts.

 <script async class="speakerdeck-embed" data-slide="7" data-id="0f1b6be0670a4ee8a32ab73ec1c9dc8c" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 Kotlin is especially interesting for me (and maybe for my team in the future) because it seems to become a first class citizen in the Spring ecosystem - at least with Spring 5.
-So it is supposed to be quite easy to adopt while still using the full power of Spring Boot and Spring Cloud.
+So it is supposed to be quite easy to adopt while still using the full power of [Spring Boot](https://projects.spring.io/spring-boot/) and [Spring Cloud](http://projects.spring.io/spring-cloud/).

 <script async class="speakerdeck-embed" data-slide="31" data-id="0f1b6be0670a4ee8a32ab73ec1c9dc8c" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 Starting to play around with Kotlin as a Spring developer is very easy - just head over to  [start.spring.io](https://start.spring.io/#!language=kotlin) and select Kotlin from the language dropdown.
-I exactly did that after the talk and tried to explore Kotlin and the Spring 5 reactive features a little.
+I exactly did that after the talk and tried to explore Kotlin and the Spring 5 reactive features a bit.
 With the knowledge taken from the talk the start was really easy and I got first results running really quickly.

 ## DDD Strategic Design with Spring Boot

 In this talk, [Michael Plöd](https://twitter.com/bitboss) exposed ideas and patterns around _Strategic Design_ (one of the most important concepts behind _Domain Driven Design_) by using a _Spring Boot Application_ as example.

 Strategic Design identifies _Bounded Contexts_ and _Context Maps_.
 Each bounded context contains models and maybe other (embedded) contexts.
-Context maps describe the contact or relationship between models / contexts.
+Context maps describe the contact or relationship between models/contexts.

 There are context map patterns that can be identified: